Palawan striped babbler: Ecology and behavior

+Birds in breeding condition with enlarged gonads found in the months of April and May.
+Otherwise, no information on breeding, nest and fledgling stages.

-Habitat and Conservation Status
+Habitat and conservation status

 This species is known from primary montane mossy forest from 1,000 m to 2,000 m.
 It is only found on three mountains, namely Mount Mantalingajan, Mt.
 Victoria and Mt.
 Borangbato.

-Due to its extremely limited range, IUCN has assessed this bird as least concern.
-This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
+Despite its extremely limited range, IUCN has assessed this bird as least concern but was formerly assessed as near-threatened.
+This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.The whole of Palawan was designated as a Biosphere Reserve; however, protection and enforcement of laws has been difficult and these threats still continue.